 At this time the United States Intelligence received reports that Page held a secret meeting with members of the Kremlin which started to capture the attention of law enforcement, who went out and obtained a FISA warrant to continue monitoring his activity.

 When the FISA warrant became public knowledge, Carter Page went on just about every late-night news show, demanding he never met with anyone in the Kremlin or with Russian intelligence, and the Dossier was a smear job creating solely to destroy his life.

 But Carter Page is a liar.
 And not a very good one.

-Not only did Carter Page publicly admit to meeting with a top executive at Rosneft, he also told the House Intelligence testimony that, while he did not meet directly with Igor Sechin as described in the Dossier, he did meet with Sechin’s top deputy Andrey Baranov while in Moscow in July 2016.
+But not only did Carter Page publicly admit to meeting with a top executive at Rosneft, he also told the House Intelligence testimony that, while he did not meet directly with Igor Sechin as described in the Dossier, he did meet with Sechin’s top deputy Andrey Baranov while in Moscow in July 2016.

 That was a big revelation because it proved a major detail in the Russia Dossier.

 And this was also really problematic for Page because the Treasury Department named Sechin to a list of Russian officials and businessmen sanctioned over Russia’s “illegitimate and unlawful actions in the Ukraine.”